cheesecakeftw/quantum/shor.markdown

 \end{aligned}
 $$

 We notice a really cool pattern here!
-Notice that 1, 2, 4, 8, 7, 5 are repeating.
+Notice that the residues 1, 2, 4, 8, 7, 5 are repeating.
 Hence, we can say that the order of 2 modulo 9 is 6.

 This is where the quantum part comes in!
 We use the quantum subroutine to find $$r$$.
 Quantum computers speed up this part of the algorithm exponentially making this algorithm much more efficient than classical methods.